Cara Hoffman: Life and career

-Hoffman grew up in Northern Appalachia and in the Rust Belt.
-She dropped out of high school to travel, working in Europe and the Middle East and did not get an undergraduate degree.
+Hoffman grew up in Northern Appalachia and the Rust Belt.
+She dropped out of high school to travel, working in Europe and the Middle East, and did not get an undergraduate degree.
 In the mid-1990s she became a newspaper reporter covering crime and environmental politics.

 In 2009 Hoffman completed an MFA in fiction at Goddard College.

 In 2017, she received a MacDowell Fellowship and in 2018 she was named an Edward Albee Fellow.

-She founded The Anarchist Review of Books in 2020 with Mattilda Bernstein Sycamore, Carrie Laben, Nick Mamatas, and Marc Lepson.

-In 2021 she joined the independent publishing house PM Press as an editor.